 Similarly, if a patient visits an emergency department or is admitted to a hospital, the primary care physician rarely knows about it.

 Everyone suffers as a result of this fragmentation of care.
 First and foremost is the patient, who is subjected to unnecessarily repeated tests and overtreatment for self-limited conditions.
-They spend increasing amount of time away from their own homes, where surveys say they would prefer to recover from most illnesses.
+They spend increasing amount of time away from their own homes, where surveys say they would prefer to recover from most illnesses2.
 The physician is not satisfied because the patient is not cared for properly.
 Finally, payers are not satisfied because fragmented care is very expensive.

-There are several reasons for care fragmentation.
+There are several reasons for care fragmentation3.
 One is the limited use of EMRs by primary doctors.
 Another is a lack of a common electronic language that would permit EMRs to communicate.
 Finally, until recently, the payment system did not reward efforts to coordinate care.

 Coordination of Care